 The loss of a companion animal through death, forced separation or indeed a change in circumstances can be a very difficult time.
-Very often those feelings of grief are not acknowledged in the same way as grief for a human, leaving us feeling overwhelmed with nowhere to turn to for support.
+Very often those feelings of grief are not acknowledged in society in the same way as grief for a human, leaving us feeling overwhelmed with nowhere to turn to for support.

 Our aim at The Scottish Pet Bereavement Counselling Service is to provide a holistic approach to the grieving process.
-Giving you a safe space to share how you are feeling and, if you want, to give practical advice on healthy coping mechanisms, how to build resilience and how to improve your mental and emotional wellbeing.
+We offer you a safe space to share how you are feeling and, if you want, give practical advice on healthy coping mechanisms, how to build resilience and how to improve your mental and emotional wellbeing.
 This is a time where self-care is of utmost importance.
 If you want to just speak and be heard, that’s fine or if you would like a more involved service, that’s fine too.
 It’s up to you, as you know what you need best.

 As a low cost alternative to counselling, we have written a book called ‘How To Recover From Pet Loss – Supporting You On Your Journey to Acceptance’ which is available on Amazon. http://mybook.to/RecoverFromPetLoss